UTCSheffield/CyberEPQ-Obsidian/Lessons/ROIP Brainstorming.md

 * Do the title and proposed action plan indicate that you will be capable of:
   * investigating and researching the topic or carrying out the activity or task independently?
 * Is there a danger that you will be unable to approach the project impartially and in a balanced way?

 ---
+## Research for ROIP

+The most important thing about your project is : **Can you find reliable information sources about it?**

+You can log your searches and what good things you find in any of these ways.
+- Search Progress" (in the assignment and by far the easiest)
+- Obsidian Web Clipper (the most integrated)
+- Copy the blank "Evaluation Table of Resources" for each idea and upload it here (will need different names for each one)
+- Zotero

+**If you can't find at least 3 good sites for info it's not a good idea ?
+Wikipedia is not a good source but it’s references are often a great place to look.**
+You should find at least 3 specific sites for at least 2 ideas.

+---

+# Assignment
+## Record of Initial Planning : Production Log Upload

+---